 - Hydrostatic test on stored pressure and cartridge-operated extinguishers.

-During an Inspection, our Impact Fire Extinguisher Technicians will:
+During An Inspection, Our Fire Extinguisher Technicians Will:

-- Determine if the extinguisher is properly hung with the proper manufacturers hanger
+- Determine if the extinguisher is properly hung with the hanger provided by the manufacturer

-- Check the condition of the gauge and its compatibility with the extinguisher
+- Inspect gauge pressure, condition, and compatibility with the extinguisher

 - Check the valve and shell for damage or corrosion